Whether we like it or not biofilms, bacteria and candida are all around us and live in the various microbiomes in our bodies.

 Use a high potency, multi-species probiotic.
 There is some different thinking about whether or not to use multi species or single species.
 People who are in favor of single species (ex. lacto bacillus rhamnosus) are relying on the studies of a patented strain.
 Once the strain is patented, it can be marketed as such and thus it is easier to get more studies about that particular strain.
 However, other strains can be just as effective, though they may not have been studied and published in the literature.

 I love this spore based probiotic that really works!

 Along with these treatment options, following the candida diet is really important as well.

-Do not start any new supplements, protocol or diet until you speak with a knowledgeable health care provider.
+As always do not start any new supplements, protocol or diet until you speak with a knowledgeable health care provider.
 See more of my disclaimer here.